jerome-trc/biomorph/ATTRIB.md

 [This spritesheet](https://forum.zdoom.org/viewtopic.php?t=37753) by Sgt.
 Shivers provided the basis used to create muzzle flashes for:
 - The GPMG (sprite set GMG1)
-- The Pump Shotgun (sprite set 870F)
+- The Pump Shotgun (sprite set PSG1)
+- The Multiple Grenade Launcher (sprite set MGL1)
 - The Service Pistol (sprite set SVP1)

 [This spritesheet](https://forum.zdoom.org/viewtopic.php?p=719301#p719301) by torridgristle provided the basis used to create muzzle flashes for the Tactical Shotgun (sprite set TSG1).